AndyOooh/famebook-backend/backend/README.md

     "JWT_SECRET": "somerandomlongstring"
   }
 }

-In package.json, change the start script to nodemon from node.
+- In package.json, change the start script to nodemon from node.
+- npm start.
+- Can use Postman for testing.

 Using: